matheuslenke/Tonto/examples/Guidances/.github/instructions/tonto_llm_understanding_and_summarization_guide.instructions.md

 *   **Syntax Recitation:** Do not just re-state the Tonto code.
 Explain the meaning.
 *   **Assumptions:** Do not infer information not present in the Tonto definitions.
 *   **Lengthy Explanations:** Keep the summary concise and to the point.

-By following these guidelines, an LLM can be effectively guided to understand Tonto and assist in summarizing ontologies in a well-founded manner.